Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

 \subsubsection{Major systematic uncertainties}

-For a good clock, it is essential to have a precise estimate of systematic uncertainties.
-Optical lattice clocks are typically stable enough to have small enough statistical uncertainty by increasing the overall average time, and their overall uncertainties are limited by systematic uncertainties.
-Historically, developments in the uncertainty of optical lattice clocks have been enabled by a better understanding of systematic shifts, and desire for further understanding of the uncertainties has motivated methods to cancel the shifts in a better way.
-A good example is the dc Stark shift.
-When optical lattice clocks were reported for the first time, the dc Stark shift by stray electric fields in an ordinary vacuum chamber was not a major source of the total systematic uncertainty.
-However, as the total uncertainty for the optical lattice clock improved, the effect of ambient electric fields on the systematic uncertainty was observed \cite{IEEETransUFFC.59.411}.
-To estimate it precisely, dc Stark shift was carefully measured with a chamber with electrodes inside \cite{PhysRevLett.120.183201}, and now the inner surface of the viewports, which is an insulator, is coated with indium tin oxide to avoid the accumulation of charge on its surface to suppress the amount of stray electric fields \cite{PhysRevLett.120.183201,JPhysConfSer.723.012020,Metrologia.59.065009}.
+For an optical atomic clock to be highly accurate, it is essential to accurately estimate systematic shifts.
+Optical lattice clocks are typically stable enough that statistical uncertainty can be minimized by increasing the overall measurement time.
+As a result, their overall uncertainties are primarily limited by systematic uncertainties.
+Historically, improvements in the accuracy of optical lattice clocks have been enabled by a deeper understanding of systematic shifts.
+The pursuit of better uncertainty estimates have motivated the development of techniques to further mitigate these shifts.
+A notable example is the dc Stark shift.
+When optical lattice clocks were reported for the first time, the dc Stark shift caused by stray electric fields in a standard vacuum chamber were not a major contributor to total systematic uncertainty.
+However, as the overall uncertainty of optical lattice clocks improved, the impact of ambient electric fields became increasingly significant\cite{IEEETransUFFC.59.411}.
+To precisely quantify this effect, the dc Stark shift was carefully measured with a chamber with electrodes inside \cite{PhysRevLett.120.183201}.
+In addition, to prevent charge accumulation on insulator surfaces, the inner surface of the viewports has conductive coating, typically indium tin oxide, which helped suppress stray electric fields.